upvestco/httpsignature-proxy/README.md

 openssl base64 > ed25519.pub
 ```

-**Please note that the httpsignature-proxy does not support es25519 key type.**
+**Please note that the httpsignature-proxy does not support es25519 key type.
+Despite the fact that httpsignature-proxy supports not protected by password
+private keys, we strongly recommend to use only keys with password.**

 ## Configuration